Gunpowder: Other compositions

 Besides black powder, there are other historically important types of gunpowder.
 "Brown gunpowder" is cited as composed of 79% nitre, 3% sulfur, and 18% charcoal per 100 of dry powder, with about 2% moisture.
-Prismatic Brown Powder is a large-grained product the Rottweil Company introduced in 1884 in Germany, which was adopted by the British Royal Navy shortly thereafter.
+Prismatic Brown Powder is a large-grained product that the Rottweil Company introduced in 1884 in Germany, which was adopted by the British Royal Navy shortly thereafter.
 The French navy adopted a fine, 3.1 millimeter, not prismatic grained product called Slow Burning Cocoa (SBC) or "cocoa powder".
 These brown powders reduced burning rate even further by using as little as 2 percent sulfur and using charcoal made from rye straw that had not been completely charred, hence the brown color.

 Lesmok powder was a product developed by DuPont in 1911, one of several semi-smokeless products in the industry containing a mixture of black and nitrocellulose powder.
 It was sold to Winchester and others primarily for .22 and .32 small calibers.
 Its advantage was that it was believed at the time to be less corrosive than smokeless powders then in use.
 It was not understood in the U.S. until the 1920s that the actual source of corrosion was the potassium chloride residue from potassium chlorate sensitized primers.
 The bulkier black powder fouling better disperses primer residue.
 Failure to mitigate primer corrosion by dispersion caused the false impression that nitrocellulose-based powder caused corrosion.
 Lesmok had some of the bulk of black powder for dispersing primer residue, but somewhat less total bulk than straight black powder, thus requiring less frequent bore cleaning.
 It was last sold by Winchester in 1947.

 Sulfur-free powders

 The development of smokeless powders, such as cordite, in the late 19th century created the need for a spark-sensitive priming charge, such as gunpowder.
 However, the sulfur content of traditional gunpowders caused corrosion problems with Cordite Mk I and this led to the introduction of a range of sulfur-free gunpowders, of varying grain sizes.
-They typically contain 70.5 parts of saltpeter and 29.5 parts of charcoal.
+They typically contain 70.5% of saltpeter and 29.5% of charcoal.
 Like black powder, they were produced in different grain sizes.
 In the United Kingdom, the finest grain was known as sulfur-free mealed powder (SMP).
-Coarser grains were numbered as sulfur-free gunpowder (SFG n): 'SFG 12', 'SFG 20', 'SFG 40' and 'SFG 90', for example; where the number represents the smallest BSS sieve mesh size, which retained no grains.
+Coarser grains were numbered as sulfur-free gunpowder (SFG n): 'SFG 12', 'SFG 20', 'SFG 40' and 'SFG 90', for example where the number represents the smallest BSS sieve mesh size, which retained no grains.

 Sulfur's main role in gunpowder is to decrease the ignition temperature.
 A sample reaction for sulfur-free gunpowder would be: